gperdrizet/hill_climber/docs/source/user_guide.rst

    slower.

 **perturb_fraction** (default: 0.1)
-   Fraction of data points to modify in each iteration (0.0 to 1.0).
+   Fraction of data points (or rows, if ``perturb_row=True``) to modify in each iteration (0.0 to 1.0).
 Higher values create more dramatic changes per step.

+**perturb_row** (default: False)
+   If True, perturbs all values in randomly selected rows instead of individual random elements.
+When True, ``perturb_fraction`` refers to the fraction of rows to modify rather than individual elements.
+Useful when you want to maintain consistency across all columns for the same data points.

 **temperature** (default: 1000)
    Initial temperature for simulated annealing.
 Higher temperatures allow